 When the body heats up faster than it can cool itself, mild to severe illness may develop.
 Air temperature, humidity, and clothing can increase the risk of developing heat-related illness.
-So can age, sex, weight, physical fitness, nutrition, alcohol or drug use, or pre-existing diseases like diabetes.
+Age, gender, weight, physical fitness, and nutrition can play a role.
+So can alcohol, drug use, or pre-existing diseases like diabetes.

 - Drink water – Drink small amounts of water frequently, about a cup every 15-20 minutes.
 The importance of doing this cannot be overstated.
 In some heat related deaths, water was available but workers did not drink it.